 Monitoring records suggest that organic waste and weeds are the principal attractants.
-Standing water does not seem to be attractive where it has been associated with the disposal of septic tank effluent at the landfill, until a new lagoon was excavated in the last two months.
+Standing water does not seem to be attractive where it has been associated with the disposal of septic tank effluent at the landfill, until a new lagoon was excavated.
 This was excavated by Basil Read as a means of disposing of airport construction related effluent.
 An island-wide sewage treatment infrastructure project has recently started on Saint Helena, that, when implemented, will significantly reduce the volume of septic tank waste that is disposed at the landfill.